-The Division of General Surgery at Mount Sinai Medical Center is a national leader in clinical research studies.
+The Division of General Surgery at Mount Sinai Health System is a national leader in clinical research studies.
 With both investigator-initiated prospective and retrospective studies, the Division has worked its way to the top as one of the leading research institutions in the country.

 General Surgery has made large strides towards advancing surgeons' understandings of complex medical and surgical issues.
 We have been awarded grants from the Susan G. Komen Breast Cancer Foundation, the Department of Defense, the National Institute of Health, and the Association of Women's Surgeons, to name a few.